Kvernes Municipality: General information

 The municipality of Kværnes was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality initially had a population of about 3,754.
-On 1 January 1878, a small area in the western part of Bud Municipality (population: 15) was transferred to Kvernes.
-Then again on 1 January 1891, the Bollien farm (population: 15) was transferred from Bud to Kvernes.
+On 1 January 1878, a small area in the western part of Bud Municipality (population: 15) was transferred to Kvernes Municipality.
+Then again on 1 January 1891, the Bollien farm (population: 15) was transferred from Bud Municipality to Kvernes Municipality.
 On 1 September 1893, parts of Kvernes Municipality (population: 477) along with parts of Frei Municipality and Øre Municipality were used to create the new Gjemnes Municipality.